linkeddatacenter/bigapi/template/architecture.md

 Rel(system, solid, "HTTPS", "SOLID OIDC, LDP") Rel(system, billing, "HTTPS", "accounting info")
 ```

 ### Functional view
-The functional view looks at the your project with the user eyes; it define the features realized by the components designed in the technical view grounding by the data semantic defined in the data view.
+The functional view looks at your project with the user eyes; it defines the features realized by the components designed in the technical view grounding by the data semantic defined in the data view.

-The functional view of your project  consists in a hierarchies of modulese, feature sheets, features and functionalities.
+The functional view  consists in a hierarchies of modulese, feature sheets, features and functionalities.
 A module is a composition of feature sheets that is a document that describe a set of related features.
 Features can depends from other features; the features with no dependencies are called functionalities.

 ```plantuml
 folder "Modules" as Module